AgustinHDS/home/README.md

 ----------------------------------------------------------------------------------------------------------------------------
 Known issues/changes to make:

-- There is an issue with the production environment.
+- issue with the production environment.
 Some elements like "projects, flexTop, flexRight" in makeFeaturesResponsive() aren't finded due to async time.
 This only happens in production environment.
   file: features.js in the makeFeaturesResponsive() function.
   This bug was solved with location.reload() until i find a better solution.
 It seems that the element only aren't finded when the user visits the webpage for the very first time.

-- Pending to fix the google recaptcha service
+- issue with form recaptcha, pending to fix the google recaptcha service

 - Implement redirect 301 system